 Fashion Show participation means that the children commit to creating one piece of original artwork, attending a photo shoot, attending a fashion fitting, and attending the Gala.
 The model’s artwork will be displayed during the Fashion Show.
 On the day of the Gala, the children have a hair and make-up artist prepare them for the show, and they get to meet local celebrities, athletes and musicians from whom they can obtain autographs.
 Lastly, each participant receives a goodie bag filled with fun treasures, toys, and treats.

 - Child must be between the ages of 5 and 16 on the day of the Gala.

 - Child must be a current cancer patient at Children’s Medical Center.

-- Child must be able to attend the Photo Shoot January 8th 2020, the fashion fitting in February/March (Dates TBD), and Gala and Fashion Show on April 17th 2020.
+- Child must be able to attend the Photo Shoot January (Date TBD), the fashion fitting in February/March (Dates TBD), and Gala and Fashion Show in April (Date TBD).